MichaelCurrin/boris-the-babybot/docs/token.md

 # Token

-Follow these [instructions](https://gist.github.com/MichaelCurrin/da559dcda9f1a0a202b74f2127be5bf9) to setup a Twitter dev account, Twitter app and Twitter API tokens.
+Follow these [instructions](https://gist.github.com/MichaelCurrin/da559dcda9f1a0a202b74f2127be5bf9) to set up a Twitter dev account, Twitter app and Twitter API tokens.